What is cryosurgery?

 What happens after cryosurgery?

 Almost all normal activities can be resumed immediately after surgery.
-Avoidance of sexual intercourse, as well as douching, may be recommended for several weeks.
-For two or three weeks after the surgery, there will be some watery discharge caused by the shedding of the dead cervical tissue.
-Sometimes a woman will feel light-headed immediately following the procedure and may faint.
-If this happens, lying down flat on the examination table will prevent fainting, and this sensation will go away within a few minutes.
+Avoidance of sexual intercourse, as well as douching, is recommended for 5-6 weeks.
+For 3-4 weeks after the surgery, there will be a lot of watery discharge caused by the shedding of the treated cervical tissue.
+Sometimes a woman will feel light-headed immediately following the procedure.
+If this happens, lying down flat on the examination table will prevent fainting and this sensation will go away within a few minutes.

 What are the risks of cryosurgery?

-- Cervical stenosis (with less than 1% risk), which may make it more difficult to get pregnant, or cause increased cramping with menstrual periods
+- Cervical stenosis (scarring), which may make it more difficult to get pregnant, or cause increased cramping with menstrual periods